Public Assistance (PA) Grant Program

 • Reduced by all applicable credits, such as insurance proceeds and salvage values.

-Under certain circumstances the Federal share may be 90 percent or even 100 percent.
+Under certain circumstances, the Federal share may be 90 percent or even 100 percent.

 Examples of Eligible PA Work